Greetings from the Bay State!!

-This page was last updated: July 25, 2013
+This page was last updated: June 24, 2016

 The DAR Insignia is the property of, and is copyrighted by, the National Society of the Daughters of the American Revolution.
 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.

-The Massachusetts Daughters of the American Revolution web site was created and is maintained by Patrice V. Hatcher, State Webmaster
+The Massachusetts Daughters of the American Revolution website was created and is maintained by Patrice V. Hatcher, state webmaster.

 National Society Daughters of the American Revolution

-Massachusetts State Theme
+Massachusetts DAR Theme

-Massachusetts State Scripture
+Massachusetts DAR Scripture

 "Your word is a lamp to my feet and a light to my path."